-What would you do if you had to figure out food by yourself?
 Imagine a time when you were responsible to grow and raise everything you eat yourself.

-Imagine being a farmer and having to get another full-time job because farming doesn’t provide enough to support your family.
+Now, imagine being a farmer and having to get another full-time job because farming doesn’t provide enough to support your family.

 Farming is complex, challenging work, yet many people want to think of simplicity in food and farming.
 The best analogy I can give you is, would you prefer a rotary phone over your smart phone?
 Are you wearing bell bottoms or parachute pants?
 Want to cavort around in a horse and buggy, or in the comforts of your air-conditioned car?
 Hopefully you are smiling and the lightbulb went on over your head.
-It’s good to have advances and learn more about all aspects of our lives.
+It’s good to have advances and learn more about how to continually do better and learn more.

 Just like in every other aspect of our lives, food and farming has evolved, improved and grown in terms of options to make it better and efficient for animals, crops, farmers, and all the other experts it takes to be successful in agriculture.
 Have fun with this.
 Be curious.
 Do some of these things to get your farm to table groove on just right: